sst/guide/_chapters/adding-links-in-the-navbar.md

 ![Navbar links added screenshot]({{ site.url }}/assets/navbar-links-added.png)

-Unfortunately, they are are not highlighted to reflect the change in the URL.
+Unfortunately, they are not highlighted to reflect the change in the URL.
 To fix this we are going to use another useful feature of the React-Router.
 We are going to use the `Route` component to detect when we are on a certain page and then render based on it.
 And since we are going to do this twice, let's make this into a component that can be re-used.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Create a `src/components/` directory and add the following inside `src/components/RouteNavItem.js`.